lsoares/selenium-testing-library/README.md

 # Selenium Testing Library

-A set of Selenium locators using the [Testing Library](http://testing-library.com/).
+A set of Selenium locators using the [Testing Library](http://testing-library.com/); for Kotlin/Java.

 A few examples:

 ```kotlin